Posted December 14, 2018 | Uncategorized

 Symptoms from E. coli exposure typically appear within a few days of eating contaminated food.
 If you develop any of the aforementioned symptoms, it is important to seek medical treatment as soon as possible.
 While healthy adults are unlikely to develop HUS, it is best to seek a professional opinion to avoid the risk of severe renal complications or kidney failure.

 If a restaurant or grocery store sold you contaminated food, you may have grounds for a personal injury lawsuit.
 It is possible to recover medical expenses, lost income from missed time at work, and pain and suffering compensation if a business negligently sold or served contaminated food to customers.
-If you or a loved one has developed symptoms of E. coli exposure after consuming any romaine lettuce product, contact a product liability attorney in Dallas as soon as possible to determine your legal options.
+If you or a loved one has developed symptoms of E. coli exposure after consuming any romaine lettuce product, contact a product liability attorney in Mesquite as soon as possible to determine your legal options.